caioeps/my-rails-template/app/decorators/README.md

 Without decorators, this functionality might have been tangled up in procedural helpers or bloating your models.

-With decorators decorators, you can wrapy our models with presentation-related logic to organise - and test - this layer of your app much more effectively.
+With decorators, you can wrap your models with presentation-related logic to organise - and test - this layer of your app much more effectively.

 ## Why Use a Decorator?